-Refer to Section D.0 for Document Organization and Drawing Requirements for additional information.
+Refer to Section D.O for Document Organization and Drawing Requirements for additional information.

-B.10 Critical Needs Checklist
+B.10 Critical Needs Ohecklist

 The Critical Needs of UCF are highlighted in blue text throughout this document.
 The University requires that the design professional adhere to the Design & Construction Standards and that Critical Needs have been met.
-CNB-3: The A/E shall provide the completed Critical Needs Checklist to the UCF Project Manager at every major deliverable, indicating where in the project documents the critical need is addressed.
+CNB-3: The A/E shall certify that the Critical Needs applicable to each project are addressed as noted in the FPC4320 Professional Services Invoice provide the completed Oritical Needs Ohecklist to the UOF Project Manager at every major deliverable, indicating where in the project documents the critical need is addressed.
 If a critical need is not related to the design scope, the A/E should indicate "not applicable" on the critical need checklist.
 A phase will not be considered complete until the Critical Needs Checklist is submitted.